djjcast/sublime-ToggleMinimapOnScroll/README.md

     "toggle_minimap_on_scroll_samples_per_second": 7.5

+ToggleMinimapOnScroll can be configured to be activated on vertical scroll only by setting the following variable to true:

+    "toggle_minimap_on_vertical_scroll_only": false

 ToggleMinimapOnScroll can be configured to be activated on cursor line changes by setting the following variable to true:

     "toggle_minimap_on_cursor_line_changed": false